ravenrebels/ravenpal/README.md

 Flow

+- User visits web application
-- user interacts sign in to the web application
+- User sign in using Google
+- User specify her Ravencoin address
+- Server validates Ravencoin address

+After Ravencoin address has been validated.

-- user continue to buy RVN
+- When user clicks buy, then web client sent buy-intent-request to Firebase
-- web client posts to Google Firebase
+- Server subscribes to Firebase and reacts on buy-intent-request.

--
+- Server post payment request to Paypal.
+- Server upates Firebase with response from Paypal.